Peter Parker (2002 film series character): Concept and creation

 David Koepp is the original screenwriter of the character outside of many attempted scripts to bring to life a Spider-Man film.
-Maguire was cast as Peter in July 2000, having been Raimi's primary choice for the role after he saw The Cider House Rules.
+Maguire was cast as Peter in July 2000 following a screen test, having been Raimi's primary choice for the role after he saw The Cider House Rules.
 The studio was initially hesitant to cast some actors, as Leonardo DiCaprio, Freddie Prinze Jr., Jude Law, Zach Braff, Chris O'Donnell, Chris Klein, Wes Bentley and Heath Ledger, while Jake Gyllenhaal (who almost replaced Maguire from his injuries, and later cast as Mysterio in Spider-Man: Far From Home) was considered for the role in the second film, who did not seem to fit the ranks of "adrenaline-pumping, tail-kicking titans," but Maguire managed to impress studio executives with his audition.
 The actor was signed for a deal in the range of $3 to $4 million with higher salary options for two sequels.
 Maguire was trained by a physical trainer, a yoga instructor, a martial arts expert, and a climbing expert, taking several months to improve his physique.
+Maguire also sought to learn the typical movements of spiders in his spare time.
+Costume designer James Acheson began forming several concepts for Spider-Man's suit designs and claimed that the suit left Maguire feeling claustrophobic, preferring only to wear the suit if a scene did not require him to put on the mask.